MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 - [User Guide: Revoke document access with Azure Information Protection](revoke-access-user.md)
 - [Known issues for tracking and revoking document access](../known-issues.md#tracking-and-revoking-document-access)

-### Migrate files protected by Secure Island to unified labeling
+### Open and decrypt files protected by Secure Island with the unified labeling client

-Customers who have documents protected by Secure Island can now migrate their protection to sensitivity labels, enabling them to decrypt and open those files with the AIP unified labeling client.
+Customers who have documents protected by Secure Island can now open and decrypt those files using the AIP unified labeling client.

-Until now, AIP support for documents with IQP protection provided by Secure Island included only the ability to migrate labels, and decrypt and open files with the AIP classic client.

-Now, customers can migrate IQP-protected files into the AIP unified labeling client as well.

-For more information, see [Migrate documents with legacy protection](clientv2-admin-guide-customizations.md#migrate-documents-with-legacy-protection).
+For more information, see [Open and decrypt documents with IQP protection](clientv2-admin-guide-customizations.md#open-and-decrypt-documents-with-iqp-protection).

 ### Fixes and improvements